ang-zeyu/infisearch/README.md

 - **Incremental** Indexing
 - **Customisable** and **Accessible** dropdown / fullscreen popup user [interface](https://morsels-search.com/morsels/search_configuration_styling.html) 🖥️

+Not convinced yet?
+Check out the demos [here](https://morsels-search.com) as well!

 ## Use Cases

-The main target use case for this tool right now is providing a complete and feature-rich, but efficient search solution for static sites or static site generators.
+Morsels' aim is to provide an easy to set up, yet feature-rich, and efficient search solution for static sites and/or static site generators.

 The indexing tool supports a few other file formats (`.json`, `.csv`, `.pdf`, `.html`) as well, which can help support more custom data requirements (e.g. linking to another domain).